 APP_B_S_PAAB_A - AO NETWORK INTERFACE

 These documents can only be disclosed by the Beneficiary to a supplier provided there is a confidentiality agreement concluded between the supplier and the Beneficiary to ensure the confidential treatment of the information included in these documents.
-The confidentiality agreement concluded between the supplier and the Beneficiary should provide the same level of protection to as the current Agreement.
+The confidentiality agreement concluded between the supplier and the Beneficiary should provide the same level of protection to Wyre as the current Agreement.
 The Beneficiary is responsible to assess the access to this Confidential information for suppliers, the access should be limited to all information that is strictly necessary to serve the purpose of the agreement between the supplier and the Beneficiary.
-Upon the request of the Beneficiary should be able to provide a signed confidentiality agreement between the supplier and the Beneficiary that also details the specific documents, as to listed above, of the Reference offer to which the supplier has access.
+Upon the request of Wyre the Beneficiary should be able to provide a signed confidentiality agreement between the supplier and the Beneficiary that also details the specific documents, as to listed above, of the Wyre Reference offer to which the supplier has access.

 This Agreement shall expire five (5) years from the date first mentioned above.
 In handling the Confidential Information, each party agrees: (a) not to make disclosure of any such Confidential Information to anyone except representatives of such party or any affiliate to whom disclosure is necessary for the purposes set forth above; and (b) to appropriately notify such representatives that the disclosure is made in confidence and shall be kept in confidence in accordance with this Agreement.
 The obligations set forth herein shall be satisfied by both parties through the exercise of at least the same degree of care used to restrict disclosure of its own information of like importance.
 Notwithstanding the foregoing, disclosure may be made under the circumstances set forth in Section 8 of this Agreement.
 As used in this Agreement the term “representative” means employees, agents, advisors (including without limitation, financial advisors, counsel and accountants) and controlling persons.
 As used in this Agreement, the term “person” shall be broadly interpreted to include, without limitation, any corporation, company, partnership, other entity or individual.